Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 One Skillet Chicken with Lemon Garlic Cream Sauce: https://www.pinterest.com/pin/496873771384056865/

 This recipe blends lemon and garlic together, and I LOVE garlic, so I’m hoping this one works out as good as I am hoping it will.
-I will probably need to do a side salad or some sort of vegetable with this meal, as it is just protein.
+I will probably need to do a side salad or vegetable with this meal, as it is just protein.
 Should be an interesting experiment.
 Recipe courtesy of: http://littlespicejar.com

 Keto Bacon Ranch Chicken Recipe: https://www.pinterest.com/pin/496873771384057100/